Processing Entangled Links Into Secure Cryptographic Keys: System Model and Problem Formulation

-for any $k \geq 1$.
-Where the probabilities $\delta,\epsilon,\tau \in [0,1]$ have the property that $F+\delta+\epsilon+\tau=1$.
-The output fidelity is monotonically increasing, i.e. $F(\varrho_{AB}^{d}) > F(\varrho_{AB}^{d-1})$, for as long as the original input state $\varrho_{AB}^{d-1}$ fulfills the criteria of being a distillable state \cite{Duer2007}.
-We denote the space of all density operators acting on the Hilbert space $\mathcal{H}_{AB}$ within the form of a Bell diagonal state as defined within (\ref{eq:Bell_Diagonal}), as $\mathcal{D}_\mathrm{B}(\mathcal{H}_{AB}) \subset \mathcal{D}(\mathcal{H}_{AB})$.
+Here $F$ is again the fidelity of the state, like within (\ref{eq:Werner_State}), and the coefficients $\delta,\epsilon,\tau \in [0,1]$ have the property that $F+\delta+\epsilon+\tau=1$.
+The output fidelity is monotonically increasing, i.e., $F(\varrho_{AB}^{d}) > F(\varrho_{AB}^{d-1})$, for as long as the input state $\varrho_{AB}^{d-1}$ of an iteration fulfills the criteria of being a distillable state \cite{Duer2007}.
+We denote the space of all density operators acting on the Hilbert space $\mathcal{H}_{AB}$ within the form of a Bell diagonal state as defined within (\ref{eq:Bell_Diagonal}) as $\mathcal{D}_\mathrm{B}(\mathcal{H}_{AB}) \subset \mathcal{D}(\mathcal{H}_{AB})$.
 In \cite{Kokorsch2025}, it was shown that, in addition to an increased fidelity, the structural changes in the state caused by entanglement distillation also have a positive influence on the quality of the state.
-But since Bell diagonal states are much more complex to analyze, we for now want to assume that all processed states are within the form of a Werner state as defined within (\ref{eq:Werner_State}), which can be achieved by applying Werner twirling \cite{Bennett1996b} to any state $\varrho_{AB} ^k$ before processing it.
-In Section \ref{CH:Post_Distillation}, we go into further detail on how the fact that post-distillation states are in the form of Bell diagonal states influences the presented analysis.
+But, since any bipartite state can be transformed into a Werner state via Werner twirling \cite{Bennett1996b}, we restrict our initial analysis to states of the form given in (\ref{eq:Werner_State}).
+This allows for a more general treatment, as any state can be mapped to this form prior to processing.
+Moreover, Werner states are fully characterized by a single parameter, their fidelity, which makes them a particularly convenient starting point for our investigation.
+In Section \ref{CH:Post_Distillation}, we then further investigate how the more general Bell diagonal form affects our analysis.